Bounce Back of Assamese Cinema: A Ray of New Hope

 In a state that has always taken cinema seriously, Assamese cinema has never really managed to break through on the national stage, despite its lengthy history and aesthetic accomplishments.
 However, throughout the years, the state’s film industry has made a name for itself at the National Awards.

-Despite the release of Assamese films in the vein of Bollywood at the start of the twenty-first century, the industry has not been able to compete in the market and has been much eclipsed by the larger industries like Bollywood.
+Even though Assamese films in the mold of Bollywood were released at the beginning of the twenty-first century, the industry has been unable to compete in the market and has been greatly out shadowed by larger industries such as Bollywood and despite its promising start, the Assamese film industry faced a significant downturn in the following decades.

 One of the key reasons for its downfall is the audience’s changing interest.
 The prominent themes of Assamese cinema have always been social dogmas, turmoil, village life, historical plays, or musicals.
 It was focused on the drama genre, showcasing the emotions of Assamese people.